minio/docs/source/operations/concepts/scanner.rst

 MinIO provides a number of `metrics related to the scanner <https://min.io/docs/minio/linux/operations/monitoring/metrics-and-alerts.html#scanner-metrics>`__.

-The metrics updated by the scanner, including usage metrics, reflect the last completed scan.
-``PUT`` or ``DELETE`` operations since the last scan do not update in the usage until the next scan of the affected bucket(s).

 Use ``mc admin scanner info`` to see the current status of the scanner and the time since the last full scan.
 This can help in understanding the metrics provided by the scanner operation.

+Scanner metrics, including usage metrics, reflect the last completed scan.
+``PUT`` or ``DELETE`` operations since the last scan do not update in the usage until the next scan of the affected bucket(s).

 The output resembles the following: